Home CaliforniaCalifornia – General info

 The Narrow Gauge Inn

-Because of the friendly service and home-style cooking, the hotel restaurant enjoys great popularity with both tourists and locals.
+Because of the friendly service and home-style cuisine, the hotel restaurant is very popular with both tourists and locals.

 Address: